The following resources can help providers and others find services in their community.

 Seasonal Flu Vaccination Providers - Seasonal flu vaccinations are recommended for everyone six months of age and older.
 Enter your ZIP Code for locations near you.

-Poison Help - When accidents happen with chemicals, medicine, or household items, call the American Association of Poison Control Centers at 1-800-222-1222 to get help right away from a local poison expert.
+Poison Help - When accidents happen with chemicals, medicine, or household items, call the National Capital Poison Center at 1-800-222-1222 to get help right away from a local poison expert.
 If someone is unconscious or has trouble breathing, call 911.
+Text "POISON" to 797979 to save the contact info for poison control in your phone.

 YouMatter - National Suicide Prevention Lifeline site for young adults seeking online support.

-Substance Abuse Treatment Facilities - Search by state and ZIP Code to find licensed public or private facilities and treatment programs.
+Behavioral Health Treatment Services Locator - Search by state and ZIP Code to find licensed public or private facilities and treatment programs.

-SmokeFreeTxt (HHS, National Cancer Institute) - Free mobile service for teens and young adults to provide 24/7 encouragement, advice, and tips to help smokers stop smoking for good.
+SmokeFreeTxt - Free mobile service for adolescents and young adults to provide 24/7 encouragement, advice, and tips to help smokers stop smoking for good.

 Report Child Abuse - Find state toll-free numbers for agencies that receive and investigate reports of suspected child abuse and neglect.